wvanderp/GoldDiggersLog/characters/npc/Yara.md

-a female half ork was last seen fighting in the [[Yawning Portal]] with some dudes with eighter snakes or eyes tatooted on them
+a female half ork was last seen fighting in the [[Yawning Portal]] with some dudes with eighter eyes tatooted on them

+she is part of the [[Zhentarim]]